Add to My Library

 The generally accepted answer is that Adam and Eve had “other sons and daughters” (Genesis 5:4).
 It should also be recalled that people in those days lived a very long time.
 Adam, for example, lived to be 930 years old, so he had many opportunities to be a father, grandfather, great grandfather, etc. I think it would generally be accepted that there was not, at that point in time, a genetic problem with one marrying a sibling.
 Remember that Abraham married his half-sister (Genesis 20:12).

-Related Topic: Creation
+Related Topics: Creation